wendyxz/Project/PhotoChange/README.md

 # Introduction
-The tool for changing the background color of ID photos using the cv2 and Numpy.
+A tool for changing the background color of ID photos using the cv2 and Numpy.Built with Numpy and CV2.

 # Environment
 ```